-After the seating of the W. P., the day having come to an end, the convention adjourned to reconvene the following day, July 4th, as the general conference.
-Some have said that by insisting upon seats in the F.-L. P. Convention, the W. P. illegally invaded that body and hampered its action.
+After the seating of the WP, the day having come to an end, the convention adjourned to reconvene the following day, July 4th, as the general conference.
+Some have said that by insisting upon seats in the FLP Convention the WP illegally invaded that body and hampered its action.
 But such an argument is nonsense.
-The W. P. simply insisted that it, as an invited organization, be granted the same rights as the great mass of other unaffiliated bodies that the F.-L. P., in violation of its agreement with the W. P., was about to seat.
-In any event, little serious business of the F.-L. P. was disturbed because, as it was officially stated, all that Party's Convention had proposed to do was to adopt a brief set of rules for the general conference.
+The WP simply insisted that it, as an invited organization, be granted the same rights as the great mass of other unaffiliated bodies that the FLP, in violation of its agreement with the WP, was about to seat.
+In any event, little serious business of the FLP was disturbed because, as it was officially stated, all that Party's Convention had proposed to do was to adopt a brief set of rules for the general conference.

-The Second Day
+The Second Day.

 Immediately the conference opened on July 4th, the situation heated up.
-Delegate Zeuch, of the Wisconsin Non-Partisan League, submitted a proposition for the formation of a permanent conference for independent workingclass political action.
-Thereupon Delegate Manley, of Local 40, Structural Ironworkers of New dorsing the formation of a Federated Farmer-Labor Party, and providing for an Organization Committee, composed of representatives of the principal groups present, which should submit to the assembled delegates a practical plan of procedure.
-For some inscrutable reason the chairman ruled this amendment out of order, whereupon it was re-submitted and made to stick by C. E. Ruthenberg, delegate of the W. P.
+Delegate Zeuch, of the Wisconsin Non-Partisan League, submitted a proposition for the formation of a permanent conference for independent working class political action.
+Thereupon Delegate [Joseph] Manley, of Local 40, Structural Ironworkers of New York, moved as an amendment a resolution endorsing the formation of a Federated Farmer-Labor Party, and providing for an Organization Committee, composed of representatives of the principal groups present, which should submit to the assembled delegates a practical plan of procedure.
+For some inscrutable reason the chairman ruled this amendment out of order, whereupon it was resubmitted and made to stick by C.E.
+Ruthenberg, delegate of the WP.

-This was the time when the national officers of the F.-L. P., as conveners of the assembly, ence.
-The first difficulty arose over the seating should have presented their plan of action.
+This was the time when the national officers of the FLP, as conveners of the assembly, should have presented their plan of action.
 But not a line did they submit.
-They contented them- might yet be arrived at that would bring Fitzselves with filibustering against the Ruthenberg amendment.
+They contented themselves with filibustering against the Ruthenberg amendment.
 They did not openly declare that they were against forming a federated party.
-They asked that the conference, or more properly the Convention, take no stand on the proposition, but refer the whole matter to the Organization Committee.
+They asked that the conference, or mor properly the Convention, take no stand on the proposition, but refer the whole matter to the Organization Committee.
 This evasion made still greater inroads on their prestige.
-The great bulk of the delegates, in the course of the long debate, became convinced that the F.-L. P. leaders did not want a federated party.
+The great bulk of the delegates, in the course of the long debate, became convinced that the FLP leaders did not want a federated party.
 Finally the Ruthenberg amendment was adopted with a roar.
-Except for a handful of delegates rallying around the Cook County group of the F.-L. P., the Convention went on record unanimously in favor of forming the Federated Farmer-Labor Party immediately.
+Except for a handful of delegates rallying around the Cook County group of the FLP, the Convention went on record unanimously in favor of forming the Federated Farmer-Labor Party immediately.

 That night the Organization Committee met.
 Out of 29 members on the Committee, 26 declared for the party as proposed.
 So they went ahead and mapped out a program and constitution.
-The dissident F.-L. P. delegates on the Committee submitted no plan.
+The dissident FLP delegates on the Committee submitted no plan.
 They merely declared that their organizations would not accept the federated party as outlined.

-The Third Day
+The Third Day.